 CashCrate has been around since 2006 and has over 2 million members.
 Despite being around for so long, there isn’t a tremendous amount of information about the company on the internet (other than what’s on the CashCrate site).

-CashCrate, LLC is not BBB accredited and has a C rating, which is one of the lowest I've seen for a company like this.
+CashCrate, LLC was not BBB accredited and has a C rating, which was one of the lowest I’ve seen for a company like this.
 Many of the best market research companies have A or A+ ratings.

 They seem to operate a lot like many other reward companies – get paid to try offers, answer surveys, shop online via cashback portals, referring your friends, and “interacting” – which means watching videos, playing games, and other contest-like activities.
 You have to be at least 13 years old and what you see in the offers will depend on your demographics, so the United States and English speaking countries tend to get the most offers.